-Vicore have submitted the clinical trial application for a phase II study in IPF.
+Vicore have received approval from the UK authority MHRA for a phase II study with VP01 in IPF.
 This study will collect information on the safety and efficacy outcomes of VP01 in these patients.
 The study design has been modified in order to maximize the statistical power to detect a treatment effect, as well as reduce the number of patients needed, hence potentially shortening the time to read-out.

-In addition, Vicore has submitted a Letter of Intent (LoI) for a phase II study with C21 in COVID-19.
-There is a good scientific rationale for studying C21 as a potential treatment of COVID-19.
+In addition, Vicore ha received approval from the UK authority MHRA for a phase II study with VP01 in COVID-19.
+There is a good scientific rationale for studying VP01 as a potential treatment of COVID-19.
 It has recently been shown that the SARS CoV-2 virus utilizes the enzyme ACE2, which is part of RAS, for entry into the cell.
 This inactivates the ACE2 enzyme, creating an imbalance in the local RAS, leading to acute lung injury.
-Given that ACE2 generates the natural ligands for AT2R, Vicore Pharma believes that, by acting directly on the AT2R, C21 may suppress inflammatory mediators and bypass the way by which the virus incapacitates the system.
+Given that ACE2 generates the natural ligands for AT2R, Vicore Pharma believes that, by acting directly on the AT2R, VP01 may suppress inflammatory mediators and bypass the way by which the virus incapacitates the system.